-Lactic acid is a chemical reaction, when you slow your pace your body’s ability to use lactate for energy lessons and catches up with the rate of lactate production.
+Lactic acid is a chemical reaction.
+Furthermore, when you slow your pace your body’s ability to use lactate for energy slows.
+Thus, it catches up with the rate of lactate production.

 A big cause for this is that as mentioned above.
 Our body functions on an aerobic level.
 As long as there is ample amounts of oxygen we have full muscle function.

 Our reliance on carbohydrates (glucose and glycogen) during maximal efforts is one of the main causes for us having to slow down in the race.

 Running easy means you have heavy reliance on slow twitch muscle fibers.
 In addition, you have the proper amount of oxygen delivery to your muscles.

 The more fast twitch muscle fibers you can recruit the more economical you are going to run.

 In addition, the problem lies in how do you train your body to handle lactic acid build up?

 The only way to do it is by training at higher exertion rates.